 North America’s finest noble animals can be found in this area of the Zoo.
-Honor the United States’ new National Mammal, the bison, and visit the National Bird, the Zoo’s rescued Northern bald eagle.
+Honor the United States’ National Mammal, the bison, and visit the National Bird, the Zoo’s rescued Northern bald eagle.
 Just outside of the exhibits lie dozens of oyster restoration beds and a beautiful fountain pond where wild geese and cranes can be found resting.

 Scientific Name: Bison bison bison